Pradipbabar/100-Days-of-Go/Intermediate_Project/GoBlog/README.md

 ## Acknowledgements

-Special thanks to the creators and contributors of Go Fiber, MySQL, React, and Tailwind CSS for their amazing tools and libraries that made this project possible.
+- Special thanks to the creators and contributors of Go Fiber, MySQL, React, and Tailwind CSS for their amazing tools and libraries that made this project possible.

-.
+- Special thanks to the creator @kingztech2019 [View Backend](https://github.com/kingztech2019/go-blogbackend) [View Frontend](https://github.com/kingztech2019/react-blog)